kenshin-707/kenshin-707/README.md

 ## 👋 Hey, I’m Dinesh Kannan — learning to secure the digital world one exploit at a time.

 🔐 **About Me**
 Currently diving deep into the world of cybersecurity and ethical hacking!
-I'm passionate about understanding how systems break, so I can help fix them.
+I'm curious about how a systems can be breaked and to fix them.
 Exploring everything from network security and web app testing to malware analysis and CTF challenges.

 ---